bytefirst7/final_capstone_project/README.md

-# 📘 Earthquake Depth Prediction: Machine Learning Model Report
+# Capstone Project - Earthquake Depth Prediction: Machine Learning Model Report

-##🎯 Problem Statement
+## 🎯 Problem Statement
 Accurately predicting the depth of an earthquake is critical for assessing its potential impact and guiding emergency response.
-Depth influences surface shaking intensity, damage potential, and tsunami risk.
+Depth influences several key factors including surface shaking intensity, potential damage, and the risk of a tsunami.
 This project explores supervised regression models to predict earthquake depth using geophysical features such as magnitude, latitude, longitude, and time-based variables.

-##🧪 Dataset Overview
+## 🧪 Dataset Overview
 * 	Features Used: Magnitude, Latitude, Longitude, Epoch (UTC), and other geophysical indicators.
 * 	Target Variable: Earthquake depth (in kilometers).
 * 	Preprocessing: